gnachman/iterm2-website/source/_includes/3.3/documentation-preferences-general.md

 #### Native full screen windows
 If enabled, fullscreen windows will animate into a special desktop, as is typical in macOS 10.7 and later.
 If disabled, fullscreen windows will instantly go fullscreen without changing desktops.

+#### Separate window title per tab
+The OSC 0 and OSC 2 control sequences set the window title.
+This setting controls whether such a control sequence changes the window title associated with all sessions in the window, or only with the one in which it was received.

 <hr>
 ### Preferences